Alice Tams is a travelling illustrator, largely, of birds wearing hats.

-She has drawn since she was dexterous enough to pick up a pencil crayon and is obsessed by colour, fine detail and the natural world.
-After graduating from Goldsmiths University in 2011 with a creative writing degree and a strong desire to avoid the harsh realities of the adult world she decided to forge her own career path.
-Namely, in drawing animals in human clothing.
+She has been drawing since she was dexterous enough to pick up a pencil crayon and is obsessed by colour, fine detail and the natural world.
+After graduating from Goldsmiths University in 2011 with a creative writing degree she decided to make a career out of animals wearing human clothing.
+Namely, different birds wearing different hats.

 If you'd like to commission a personal or commercial project, have any questions or just want to say hi, please get in touch via the contact page.